 (b) Affidavit of Consent.
 The lawyer shall also sign an affidavit stating that:

 (1) the lawyer consents to the sanction(s) or letter of caution;

 (3) the matters admitted in the agreement and the facts stated in the affidavit are true.

 (f) Confidentiality.
-The agreement, affidavit and any statement or other documents submitted in mitigation shall remain confidential until the Supreme Court enters a decision disciplining the lawyer at which time the agreement, affidavit and any statement or other documents submitted in mitigation shall be available to the public.
-An agreement and affidavit which are rejected or which result in the imposition of an admonition, a deferred discipline agreement or a letter of caution by an investigative panel, shall not be available to the public at any time, nor shall any statement or other documents in mitigation filed therewith.
+The agreement, affidavit of consent, and any documents submitted in mitigation shall remain confidential until the Supreme Court enters a decision disciplining the lawyer, at which time the agreement, affidavit of consent, and any documents submitted in mitigation shall be available to the public.
+The agreement, affidavit of consent, and any documents submitted in mitigation shall not be available to the public at any time if the agreement is rejected, or if the submission of the agreement results in the imposition of an admonition, a deferred discipline agreement or a letter of caution by an investigative panel.

-(g) Briefs and Oral Arguments.
-The Supreme Court may require the parties to submit briefs or participate in oral arguments in connection with the agreement.
-Either the lawyer or disciplinary counsel may move before the Supreme Court for permission for the parties to file briefs, to have oral arguments, or both in connection with the agreement, but the Supreme Court, in its discretion, may proceed to take action on the agreement without briefs, without oral arguments, or without either, not withstanding a request from one or both of the parties.
+(g) Briefs, Additional Information, and Oral Arguments.
+The Supreme Court may require the parties to submit briefs and/or participate in oral arguments in connection with the agreement.
+The Supreme Court may also require the parties to submit additional information prior to taking action with respect to the agreement.
+Either the lawyer or disciplinary counsel may move before the Supreme Court for permission for the parties to file briefs, to have oral arguments, or both in connection with the agreement, but the Supreme Court, in its discretion, may take action on the agreement without briefs, without oral arguments, or without either, notwithstanding a request from one or both of the parties.